Today I’m sharing with you a really intimate post… my HIIT workout results, including my HIIT workout before and after pictures.

 I’ve read articles about people who did Yoga everyday, did a plank everyday, gave up alcohol for a month, or did 10 minutes of strength training everyday, I once tried Intermittent Fasting for a month, and I tried running four times a week for 3 months, so I was curious what doing a HIIT Challenge could do for me.

-If you’re looking to try Intermittent Fasting, check out my post and my Intermittent Fasting results here.
+If you’re looking to try Intermittent Fasting, check out my post and my Intermittent Fasting results here, and check out this post if you’re interested in what happened when I worked out with a virtual personal trainer.

 I took a week off of work after she passed to help me grieve.
 We were in a lockdown, and there was nowhere to go and it was a cold miserable January.
 While I only run outside, and I’ve been running for over 20 years, I just couldn’t motivate myself to do it – the thought of running in the cold made me miserable, and all I wanted was to feel better.